By Michael Lanza

 You want trekking poles for backpacking, dayhiking, running mountain trails, ski touring, or other backcountry activities, but the abundance of models and designs out there can seem overwhelming.
 Collapsible or folding, ultralight or heavier and sturdier, adjustable or not—which style is best for you?
 Save yourself a lot of time and the expense of making the wrong choice.
 This article will explain the key differences between models of trekking poles and how to choose the right poles for your needs.

-My tips come from thousands of trail and off-trail miles using every type of pole out there on backpacking trips, dayhikes, mountain climbs and scrambles, ultra-trail runs and dayhikes, and backcountry skiing over more than a quarter-century of testing and reviewing gear, for many years as the lead gear reviewer for Backpacker magazine, and now for this blog.
+My tips come from thousands of trail and off-trail miles using every type of pole out there on backpacking trips, dayhikes, mountain climbs and scrambles, ultra-trail runs and dayhikes, and backcountry skiing over more than a quarter-century of testing and reviewing gear, including 10 years as the lead gear reviewer for Backpacker magazine and even longer for this blog.

 What to Look for in Trekking Poles